 02 of 05

-Working with an exceptionally small space?
-A built-in, fold-out changing table may be exactly what you’re looking for.
+A built-in, fold-out changing table may be exactly what you’re looking for when you are working with an exceptionally small space.
 These clever creations fold out of the wall to provide a sturdy changing surface that can be easily tucked away when not in use.
 They also allow you to capitalize on otherwise unusable space, such as the wall behind the door.

-While it’s possible to purchase a wall-mounted model, you can actually build your own fold-out table by following simple online instructions.
-Since the... homemade model is actually built into the wall, it takes up less space.
+While it’s possible to purchase a wall-mounted model, you can build your own fold-out table by following simple online instructions, such as those from the DIY Network.
+Since the homemade model is actually built into the wall, it takes up less space.
 You can even convert it into a kid-friendly, fold-down workstation in the future.

 03 of 05